eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 * `packageVerifier()`: answers a `PackageVerifier` which inspects a package stored on the filesystem and verifies its content.
 You must implement a `PackageVerifier` for each `Assembler` being tested.

-The test logic will execute automatically in `ThreadedAssemblyIT.testMultiplePackageStreams()`.
+The test logic automatically executes in `ThreadedAssemblyIT.testMultiplePackageStreams()`.
 The `PackageVerifier` is very important: it does most of the heavy lifting with respect to passing or failing the integration test, so it must be well written and test all aspects of a generated package.